bparanj/crystal/programming/iac/docs/basics/ram.md

 - **Caddy**: As a lightweight web server, Caddy's memory footprint is relatively small.
 For most basic configurations, a few tens of MBs should suffice.
 However, if you're serving a large number of sites or using many plugins, this could increase.

 - **Redis**: Memory usage is directly related to the size of the data you store in Redis.
-For a small to medium dataset, starting with 1-2 GB could be enough, but you'll need to monitor and adjust based on actual usage.
+For a small to medium dataset, starting with 1-2 GB could be enough, but you'll need to monitor and adjust based on  usage.

 - **PostgreSQL**: The memory needs depend on the database size, the number of connections, and the workload.
 A minimum of 2 GB is recommended for small applications, but production databases with moderate activity will benefit from 4 GB or more.